Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Multi-indices exotic B-series

 \begin{theorem} Let $\Pi$ and $\Pi^{\mathfrak{e}}$ be the realization maps as per Definition \ref{Def: realization map M} and Equation \ref{Eq: realization map exotic trees correct}, respectively and let us consider the intertwining map $\Phi:\mathcal{M}^p_{\smallF}\to\langle\mathcal{T}^\mathfrak{e}_{\alpha,\beta}\rangle$ of Definition \eqref{Def: map Phi}.
 Then, for any $\gamma\in\mathcal{M}^{\smallB}$,

 \end{theorem} \begin{proof} Given the action of $\Gamma_\Theta$ as a map that contracts pairs of free legs $(\tilde{\psi},\psi)$ carried by the vertices of the pre-Feynman diagram in all possible ways, we can represent $\Pi_t(z^\gamma)$ via a combination of Feynman diagrams obtained by linking in all possible ways the free legs of the pre-Feynman diagram represented by $z^\gamma$.
-This result, which in the case of Gaussian fields coincides with a far-reaching extension of the Wick's theorem, is known in the literature as Linked cluster theorem, see \cite[Prop.
-3.1]{berglund2022perturbation} and references therein.
 On account of Lemma \ref{Lem: number of ways}, this remark translates to the following identity